Klipper3d/klipper/docs/Using_PWM_Tools.md

 and to disconnect the laser when it is not needed.
 Also, you should consider using a safety timeout, so that when your host dies unexpectedly, the tool will stop.
+An additional safety layer would be powering your tool through the hotend-heater pin.
+In the configuration, the additional `[output_pin]` would be activated by `M3/M4` and disabled by `M5`.

 For an example configuration, see [config/sample-pwm-tool.cfg](/config/sample-pwm-tool.cfg).